 Choose your city

-Annabelle Mauger, creator
+Annabelle Mauger, co-director

 Annabelle Mauger discovered Cathédrale d’Images in Les Baux-de-Provence in 2000.
-In 2008, she became the first female director of an immersive digital exhibition there, the first in the world dedicated to Van Gogh.
-In 2017, together with Julien Baron, her co-director, the pair created lililillilil.
+In 2008, she became the first female director of an immersive digital exhibition, the first in the world dedicated to Van Gogh.
+In 2017, together with Julien Baron, her co-director, they created lililillilil.
+As artistic director, Annabelle is guided by a conviction: the Imagine exhibitions must establish a direct, raw relationship between the work of art and the viewer.
+This approach is based on a radical decision: to unleash the image and the emotion that the artist has poured into it.

-Julien Baron, creator
+Julien Baron, co-director

-The two of them created lililillilil together in 2017.
-Julien, who is in charge of the design and technical production of the Imagine exhibitions, ensures the work is projected authentically and that the technology remains hidden behind the work.
-The aim is twofold: to plunge the spectators into a
+Together in 2017 they created lililillilil.
+In charge of the design and technical production of the Imagine exhibitions, Julien ensures that the work is projected in its genuine authenticity and that the technology remains hidden behind the work.
+The aim is twofold: plunge the spectators into a waking dream, then keep them immersed in it.

-Rudy Ricciotti, architect
+Rudy Ricciotti, architect and designer

 Androula Michael, curator